plamo-social/hub.plamo.social/_server_about.md

 We block some other instances.
 The full list is available to our users upon request and we welcome feedback and suggestions.
 There are plenty of "Free Speech Zones" on the internet, but this is not one of them, and this instance will not openly federate with instances self-describing in that way.

 Otherwise, we recommend checking out [instances.social](https://instances.social/) or [joinmastodon](https://joinmastodon.org/) to find a better fit.

+## Help Keep Plamo Social running!

+You can help Plamo Social keep the lights on by becoming a supporter!
+<a href="https://www.patreon.com/bePatron?u=87958813" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

 ## What is Mastodon?
 <iframe width="100%" height="315" src="https://www.youtube.com/embed/IPSbNdBmWKE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>